 \paragraph{{Task setup.}} We first evaluate whether SNNs trained with surrogate gradients can learn from fine-grained inter-spike interval (ISI) structure.
 We do this by constructing a dataset where it is impossible to perform much above chance level without using ISIs.

 In our dataset, each sample contains $N=10$ input neurons, with each neuron generating spike pairs with a fixed class-specific ISI $\delta$ and firing rate $r$ (\cref{fig:isi_ccisi_result}(a)).
 Spikes are distributed within a window and placed at non-overlapping positions (\cref{fig:isi_ccisi_result}(b) upper).
 The number of spikes is $r \cdot \tfrac{T}{1000}$.
 When the max interval is less than 100 ms, we use $T=1,000$ and $r\in[1,50]$, and for longer intervals we use $T=10,000$ and $r\in[0.1,1]$ to ensure that placement of all pairs is possible.

-\textbf{Random Replacement.} To simulate timing degradation, a fraction $f \in [0, 1]$ of spikes in each neuron's train are removed and replaced by new spikes sampled uniformly over $[0,T)$.
+To simulate timing degradation, a fraction $f \in [0, 1]$ of spikes in each neuron's train are removed and replaced by new spikes sampled uniformly over $[0,T)$.
 This procedure ensures that the total number of spikes remains unchanged and that no two spikes overlap in time for the same neuron.
 When $f=0$ all spikes come in pairs with an unambiguous ISI.
 When $f=1$, the spike train is fully randomized, removing all ISI information while still preserving the original spike count.

-As shown in \cref{fig:isi_result}(c), the model achieves approximately 95\% accuracy under clean input conditions ($f = 0$ the models achieve approximately 100\% accuracy (\cref{fig:isi_ccisi_result}(d)), demonstrating that surrogate gradient descent is able to extract temporal structure from spike trains encoded in the form of interspike intervals.
+\paragraph{{Results.}} In the clean case where $f=0$ the models achieve approximately 100\% accuracy (\cref{fig:isi_ccisi_result}(d)), demonstrating that surrogate gradient descent is able to extract temporal structure from spike trains encoded in the form of interspike intervals.
 Models with and without learnable delays perform about equally across the whole range of perturbation levels $f$, indicating that the delay module does not provide additional benefit in this setting.

-As the perturbation factor $f$ increases, spike timing information becomes increasingly disrupted, leading to degraded model performance, although performance remains close to perfect until $f=0.2$ (20\% of spikes disrupted) and only substantially degrades for $f\geq 0.4$.
-For $f > 0.5$ (\cref{fig:isi_ccisi_result}(b) lower), most ISIs are broken—as each interval requires a pair of spikes—effectively eliminating temporal cues.
-The model then relies primarily on firing rate, with accuracy converging to approximately 75\%.
+As the perturbation factor $f$ increases from 0 to 1, spike timing information becomes increasingly disrupted, leading to degraded model performance, although performance remains close to perfect until $f=0.2$ (20\% of spikes disrupted) and only substantially degrades for $f\geq 0.4$.
+For $f > 0.5$ (\cref{fig:isi_ccisi_result}(b) lower), most ISIs are broken, as each interval requires a pair of spikes.
+The model then relies primarily on firing rate, with accuracy converging to approximately 60\%.
 This is above chance level (50\%) but reflects the limit of rate-based discrimination.